celo-org/docs/docs/learn/celo-ecosystem.md

 ## Celo Dollars (cUSD)

-Celo Dollars (cUSD) are Celo’s first stable asset (i.e., stablecoin) that tracks the value of the U.S. dollar.
+Celo Dollars (cUSD) are Celo’s first Mento stable asset that tracks the value of the U.S. dollar.
 Celo Dollars were designed to be as usable and stable as everyday digital money with the added benefits of fully mobile global circulation.
 Because Celo Dollars are digital, stable, and mobile-first, users can easily save, pay, lend, and send cUSD to any mobile number in the world in faster, cheaper, and more secure ways.

 ## Celo Euro (cEUR)

-Celo Euro (cEUR) is Celo’s stable asset (i.e., stablecoin) that tracks the value of the Euro.
+Celo Euro (cEUR) is Celo’s Mento stable asset that tracks the value of the Euro.
 Celo Euro was designed to be as usable and stable as everyday digital money with the added benefits of fully mobile global circulation.
 Because Celo Euro are digital, stable, and mobile-first, users can easily save, pay, lend, and send cEUR to any mobile number in the world in faster, cheaper, and more secure ways.

 ## The Celo Foundation